Biography

 An exceptional musician renowned for her fluid technique, gorgeous tone, and brilliant, expressive performances, cellist Hai-Ye Ni enjoys a distinguished, multi-faceted career as principal cellist of the acclaimed Philadelphia Orchestra, and as a sought-after soloist and chamber musician.

-Her recital credits include the Kennedy Center for the Performing Arts, the Smithsonian Institute, and the Wallace Collection in London.
+Her recital credits include the Lincoln Center New York, Kennedy Center for the Performing Arts, the Smithsonian Institute, Gardner Museum, Philadelphia Chamber Music Society, and the Wallace Collection in London.
 She has collaborated with some of today's foremost artists, including pianists Jean-Yves Thibaudet, Lang Lang, Jeffrey Kahane, and Yefim Bronfman, and violinists Joshua Bell, Gil Shaham, Christian Tetzlaff, and Pinchas Zukerman.
-Among her festival credits are Ravinia, Marlboro, Santa Fe, Aspen, Spoleto, La Jolla, Kuhmo, and Pablo Casals.
+Among her festival credits are Ravinia, Marlboro, La Jolla SummerFest, Sarasota, Chamber Music Dolomiti (Italy), Pacific Music Festival, Santa Fe, Aspen, Spoleto, Kuhmo, and Pablo Casals (France).

-Ms. Ni was a jury member of the V Paulo International Cello competition in Helsinki, Finland in April 2013, and has given masterclasses at Curtis, Temple University, Mannes School, Manhattan School of Music, the Shanghai Conservatory, and the Central Conservatory in Beijing.
-She has also been featured on the ABC television show 20/20, NPR, The Strad magazine, and has been the cover story of Strings magazine.
+Ms. Ni was a jury member of the V Paulo International Cello competition in Helsinki, Finland in April 2013, and has given masterclasses at Curtis, Temple University, Mannes School, Manhattan School of Music, Yong Siew Toh Conservatory of Music (Singapore), the Shanghai Conservatory, and the Central Conservatory in Beijing.
+She was on the faculty of Rutgers University, and was a visiting professor at the Shanghai Conservatory.
+Ms. Ni has also been featured on the ABC television show 20/20, NPR, The Strad magazine, and has been the cover story of Strings magazine.

 Considered among the most accomplished cellists of her generation, Ms. Ni first came to national attention in 1990 when she won first prize at the Naumburg International Cello Competition, and as a result, made her greatly acclaimed Alice Tully Hall debut in 1991.
 She became principal cellist of the Philadelphia Orchestra in 2006.
 Prior to that, Ms. Ni held the position of associate principal cellist of the New York Philharmonic (1999-2006), and was also a member of the Chamber Music Society of Lincoln Center's Chamber Music Society Two.
 Other honors and awards to her credit include a 2001 Avery Fisher Career Grant, second prize in the 1997 Rostropovich Competition (France), first prize in the 1996 International Paulo Cello Competition (Finland), and the 1994 Best Performance of Tchaikovsky prize at the International Tchaikovsky Competition (Russia).